cisco-apjc-cloud-se/ist-dcn-vcenter/USECASE.md

-# Integrated DC Network, Infrastructure & Security Automation
+# Integrated DC Network, Infrastructure & Security Automation - Part 1

 ## Overview
 When deploying applications to a data center, there are certain elements of common configuration that would be used differently by different operational teams.
 Traditionally, each team would rely on this information being passed manually in ad-hoc manner.
 In a modern Infrastructure-as-Code (IaC) approach, this configuration can be defined once but leveraged consistently across multiple domains such as networking, infrastructure and security automatically.